asreview/asreview/docs/source/simulation_overview.rst

 .. figure:: ../images/setup_warmup_simulate_background.png
    :alt: ASReview LAB simulation runs in background

 This page now has a refresh button on the top right.
 If the simulation is not finished yet, you can refresh the page or use the refresh button to follow the progress.
-After a while, the Elas mascotte on the left will hold a sign finished.
+After a while, the Elas mascotte on the left will hold a sign with "finished".
 Your simulation is now finished and you can study the results in the analytics page.

 Analyzing results